The Best Free Heart Rate Overlay for Streamers & Gamers — HypeRate Desktop

 The widget shows your current BPM with an animated beating heart.
 It's draggable, resizable, and customizable down to the font.
 It lives in your system tray, uses almost no resources, and gets out of your way the moment you don't need it.

 No browser source.
 No OBS plugin to maintain.
-No Electron app that eats your RAM.
 Just a small, fast native window that stays exactly where you put it.

 The Overlay